Anthony Knoops, President

 Chrys has also served on the boards of NW Ohio Komen for the Cure, The American Cancer Society, Make-A-Wish and The Greater Toledo Area Chapter of the American Red Cross.
 She works with numerous other organizations including The Victory Center, Kidney Foundation of NW Ohio, Boys and Girls Clubs of Toledo, Sylvania Academic Excellence Foundation, and the Gretchen Gotthart Skeldon Foundation.
 She is a frequent emcee and speaker at community events.
 Email Chrys: email@example.com

-As United Way of Greater Toledo’s Senior Vice President, Resource Development Kim oversees the resource generation activity, which funds strategies toward United Way’s goal: from cradle to career helping kids graduate.
-Prior to 2008, Kim served as Vice President, Marketing and Communications ,where she was responsible for United Way’s marketing, communications, special event and public relation’s efforts.
+Kim is Director of Institutional Advancement at Imagination Station, Toledo’s Science Center.
+Before that, she worked at United Way of Greater Toledo , serving as Vice President, Resource Development and Vice President, Marketing and Communications ,where she was responsible for United Way’s marketing, communications, special event and public relation’s efforts.